Skip to content

 Biodegradable Burial Urns

-There are many wood and paper urns on the market that are biodegradable and can be buried.
-One biodegradable burial urn, in particular, that has become a favorite of funeral homes throughout the U.S. is the Eco Burial Urn.
+One biodegradable burial urn that’s become a favorite of funeral homes throughout the U.S. is the Eco Burial Urn.
 This unique and beautiful cylinder-shaped urn is made entirely from bamboo.
-Not only is bamboo an attractive material, it is also a sustainable resource and considered one of the best eco-friendly building materials on the planet.
-The Eco Burial Bamboo Urn can be used as a traditional indoor urn for as long as the family would like and will not biodegrade until it is placed in the ground and exposed to soil and moisture.
-In addition, since it only costs $70-$100 (depending on where you buy it), it is an affordable and dignified option for most families.
+Not only is bamboo an attractive material, it’s also a sustainable resource and considered one of the best eco-friendly building materials on the planet.
+The Eco Burial Bamboo Urn can be used as a traditional indoor urn for as long as the family would like; it will not biodegrade until it is placed in the ground and exposed to soil and moisture.
+Affordably priced at $69, this unique urn is a dignified way to hold your loved one in eternal remembrance.

 Biodegradable Scattering Urns